EMail us at and include your headshot (actors) and resume (actors & directors).

 Please note: this guide was last revised just before the start of Season 14.
 There may be slight revisions to this guide before Season 15 gets underway, particularly regarding Playoffs structure.

-We are looking for episodic serials of any genre, both comedy and drama.
+We are looking for episodic serials of any genre.

 Each episode should not be more than TEN MINUTES long.
-(Suggested: 8 pages) There are penalties for going over time - see red text below.
+(Suggested: 7 pages) There are penalties for going over time - see RULES section below.

 While each episode is part of an ongoing story, make sure they can stand on their own.

 Having an ending to your story in mind helps.
 Remember, you could potentially be writing a script a week.

 Avoid writing a tech heavy play - You will have a maximum of 1/2 hour of tech the day of the performance.

 Only submit what you intend to put up in the show.
 That means your piece should be formatted for the stage, i.e., no screenplays, short stories, etc. SEND THE SCRIPT IN PDF FORM.